Guru Jagat: Personal life and death

 Griggs married husband Teg Nam in a Sikh ceremony in Scotland in 2019.

 Griggs died on August 1, 2021, at the age of 41.
-She died of a cardiac arrest caused by a pulmonary embolism following surgery her left ankle.
+She died of a cardiac arrest caused by a pulmonary embolism following surgery on her left ankle.
 She is buried in the Hollywood Forever Cemetery.

 Legacy

-HBO Max is working on a documentary-series about her life.
-Laist featured Griggs in season four of their Imperfect Paradise (podcast).
+HBO Max produced a documentary-series about her life called Breath of Fire, titled after one of the breathing techniques used in Kundalini yoga.
+It premiered on October 23, 2024, on HBO.
+LAist featured Griggs' story in season four of their Imperfect Paradise (podcast).